-Montenegro: Political games around new TPP Pljevlja unit11.
-October 2016. / SEE Energy News
+Montenegro: Political games around new TPP Pljevlja unit, SEE Energy News

 The Ministry stated that Skoda Praha is committed to follow the requirements of EU standards for coal combustion technology.

 According to the announcement from the Government department, the Ministry of Economy precisely submitted information to the public related to what the Project for the construction of the second unit of TPP Pljevlja implies, and a former EPCG Board of Directors member Dejan Mijovic (URA) have not stated, even in the repeated response, which are slightly more expensive thermal power plants with more advanced technology.

 The Ministry reminded that the power plant will have the installed capacity of at least 254 MW with net efficiency of no less than 39.5 per cent, in the amount of EUR 324.5 million in accordance with agreements on services for development of detailed design and on early works agreements and the specifications requested in the tender